-This feature is especially useful when using Decel Control because it will immediately shut off power to the motor even if Decel is active.
-If used this way, instruct the users as to the trip indication issues (i.e. the display will show [ PTc ] and the Overload LED will be on).
+This feature is especially useful when using Deceleration Control because it will immediately shut off power to the motor even if Deceleration is active.
+If used this way, the trip indication will be [LcA, Lcc, or Lcd] depending on the operation mode when the trip is issued.